 phygelius

-At-A-Glance InformationPhygelius, or Cape Fuchsia, is a flowering perennial that needs full sun to light shade and regular water.
-This plant is native to South Africa, and the flowers will attract hummingbirds to your garden.
-Summer flowers droop off of stem tips in clusters, and are tubular.
-They come in a variety of colors.
-These plants are usually 3-4 feet tall and just as wide, spreading via underground stems and branches that take root where they touch the ground.
-The plant will die to the ground in frost conditions, but will regrow from roots in springtime.
+At-A-Glance InformationPhygelius, commonly called Cape Figwort or Cape Fuchsia, is a flowering perennial that needs full sun to light shade and regular water.
+This plant is native to South Africa, and the flowers will attract hummingbirds to the garden.
+Summer flowers droop off of stem tips in small clusters, and are tubular.; they bloom in a variety of colors.
+Individual plants are usually 3-4 feet tall and just as wide, spreading via underground stems and branches that take root where they touch the ground to form colonies.
+Above-ground plant parts will die to the ground in frosty conditions, but will regrow from roots in springtime.

 |